Lewis Dot Diagram Of Helium

 He:

-The colon notation is often used, particularly in organic chemistry, to emphasize the complete electron shell.
+The colon notation is often used, particularly in organic chemistry, to underline the complete electron shell.
 The two dots represent the two electrons in helium's outermost (and only) shell.
 This simple diagram effectively communicates helium's stable electron configuration.

 Helium's Inertness: Why it Doesn't React